 Is it a good idea to retire with debt?
 Ask that question a generation ago, and you’d hear a loud and unequivocal “no” from most anyone.

 Debt among elders

-- The share of Americans ages 56 to 61 with debt grew from 64 percent in 1992 to 71 percent in 2008 (the latest year studied).
+- The share of Americans ages 56 to 61 who were about to retire with debt grew from 64% in 1992 to 71% by 2008.

-- The average amount of debt in this age group grew from $6,200 in 1992 to $28,300 in 2008 (amounts in 2012 dollars).
+- Their debts grew from a median of $6,200 in 1992 to $28,300 in 2008 (amounts in 2012 dollars).

 Good debt, bad debt

-Plenty of experts — probably most — agree that debt in retirement is not a good thing if you can help it.
+Plenty of experts — probably most — agree that having debt in retirement is not a good thing if you can help it.
 Some, though, make a distinction between good debt and bad debt.

-“When inflation takes off, you get to pay back your mortgage in watered down dollars and this offsets the fact that your pension or other stream of fixed nominal income loses real purchasing power.
-So retiring with debt can be a hedge against inflation, provided it’s long-term fixed term borrowing.”
+“When inflation takes off, you get to pay back your mortgage in watered-down dollars and this offsets the fact that your pension or other stream of fixed nominal income loses real purchasing power.
+So, retiring with debt can be a hedge against inflation, provided it’s long-term fixed term borrowing.”

-Another advocate for the use of debt in retirement is Tom Anderson, author of “The Value of Debt in Retirement.”
-He tells retirement writer Mark Miller that borrowing to cover some expenses with today’s cheap fixed rates lets retirees keep a portion of their money readily accessible, and that could be safer than, for example, paying off your mortgage if you are left without a cash safety net or emergency fund.
+Anderson has told Wealth Management Magazine that borrowing to cover certain expenses with today’s relatively cheap fixed rates lets retirees keep a portion of their money readily accessible.
+That could be safer than, for example, paying off your mortgage if you are left without a cash safety net or emergency fund.